pk00095/income-predictor_with_SVC/README.md

 # Training
-Script [5](https://github.com/pk00095/income-predictor_with_SVC/blob/master/adult_svc.py) was run to train the Support vector machine Classifier upon the preprocessed data and save it as **country_updated_adult.pkl**.
+Script [5](https://github.com/pk00095/income-predictor_with_SVC/blob/master/adult_svc.py) was run to train the Support vector machine Classifier upon the preprocessed data and save it as **country_updated_adult.pkl**, during training the **cross validation** was set to 3.
+It also displays the PRECISION and RECALL score of the classifier on the dataset.

+# To-do
+Increase the accuracy of the classifier beyond 85%.
+Add a test script to see performance on new unseen data